Acceptable Use Of Information Technology Resources

 Piano Loan Program

 The Piano Technology Department offers currently enrolled piano majors the opportunity to have an instrument in their home for the purpose of practicing off-campus.
 The number of pianos within the lottery varies from year to year.
 Interested students may participate in the Piano Lottery which is usually held at the beginning of the fall semester.
-Pianos that are returned upon graduation are usually placed with students on the wait list or through a second lottery.
-Students who receive a piano through the Piano Lottery are required to pay a flat fee of $100.
+The lottery is first come, first serve.
+Any extra instruments will be offered to students on the waitlist through a secondary lottery.
+Students who receive a piano through the Piano Lottery are required to pay a flat rental fee of $100.
 In addition, students are also responsible to pay for the round trip moving expenses upon signing the Piano Loan Contract.
-The round trip cost of a piano move is $250 for keyboards, $350 for uprights, and $450 for grands, plus $6 per stair each way if applicable.
+The round trip cost of a piano move is $250 for keyboards, $550 for uprights, and $550 for grands, plus $5 per stair each way if applicable.
 The student is also responsible for arranging and paying for their own piano tuning, string replacement, and other minor repairs.
 The loan of the piano includes a straight, wooden piano bench.
 The loan may last the duration of the student’s enrollment at Peabody as long as the student is enrolled in major lessons.
 Students participating in the Piano Loan Program are expected to predominantly use their loan instrument for practice rather than the Peabody practice rooms.
-For more information about this program, please contact Renee Kelsey at [email protected] or by phone at 667-208-6635.
+For more information about this program, please visit the Piano Technology Sharepoint page https://livejohnshopkins.sharepoint.com/sites/PeabodyStudents/SitePages/Piano-Technology.aspx or contact Renee Kelsey at [email protected] or by phone at 667-208-6635.

 Interruption Of Degree Work

 A leave of absence is an approved interruption of the degree program.
-Any student in good standing may be placed on leave of absence for personal or professional reasons.
-Requests for total withdrawal from degree programs must be initiated in the Office of Student Affairs, through Deb Gould, Associate Director of Student Support.
+Any student in good standing may request to be placed on a leave of absence for personal or professional reasons.
+Requests for leaves of absence and withdrawal from the Conservatory must be initiated in the Office of Student Affairs, through Peabody’s Case Manager.
 More information can be found here.

 Missing Student Notification Policy